eugeneveldt/Gradient-Mechanics-Open-Research-Repository/README.md

 For the complete derivation chain and empirical validation, refer to the associated resources:

 *
-**Zenodo Data Suite:** [Gradient Theory Papers (1–16)] – Access the "Kinetic Derivations" suite, operational proofs, and the "Pretorius Gradient Data Suite" (CSV/JSON).
+**Zenodo Data Suite:** [Gradient Mechanics Papers (1–16)] – Access the "Kinetic Derivations" suite, operational proofs, and the "Pretorius Gradient Data Suite" (CSV/JSON).

 *